lenshuygh/AngularTheCompleteGuide2023in2023/TheCompleteGuideToAngular.md

                 })
               export class AppRoutingModule {}
       - import the new routing module into the new module by declaring it in the imports array

+### Shared modules

+  - contain modules or elements that other modules need
+  - they need to be exported in this module to use them in other modules
+    - this differs from other new modules, they didn't need to export IF the routes that needed components
+      were also separated from the main app into the split modules

+### Core module

+  -

 # TypeScript